• Skip to primary navigation

 • Add the peanut butter.
 Stir until well combined and take off heat

-• Stir gently until cereal is evenly coated.
+• Stir until cereal is evenly coated.

 • Press into a greased 9 x 13 baking dish.